Sunday, July 23, 2017

 - Aetna’s strategy for leveraging mindfulness for culture change

-Morning Networking Break and HCI Genius Bar with Amy Thompson and Bonnie Endicott
+Morning Networking Break and HCI Genius Bar with Bonnie Endicott and Andy Lee

 In today’s highly competitive, fast paced world, getting your new hires up to speed, productive, and integrated as soon as possible can give your organization a huge strategic advantage.
-Join Shanna to discover how a well-structured onboarding program can foster early cultural integration, drive productivity, and improve long-term employee engagement and retention.
-You will learn how REI implemented recruiting and onboarding technology to simplify and automate the process for retail hiring in three months, and understand how these tools can be leveraged in any quick, high volume and/or regionally dispersed hiring initiatives.
+Join Shanna to discover how a well-structured preboarding process can foster early cultural integration, drive productivity, and improve long-term employee engagement and retention.

 There's one thing that every organization wants — a great culture and the accumulation of daily positive employee experiences that attracts and retains top talent and inspires them to perform their best.
 The wellbeing of employees is a cornerstone to their experience at work and beyond.
 When someone is physically, mentally, and financially well they will positively impact your organizational culture and drive business results.